YunoHost/install_script/build_arm_image/README.md

 It takes some minutes to perform all the steps (~ 2m3.867s at last run).
 Be patient.

 Use `df` or `lsblk` to find the name of your sdcard device.
 The script is taking care of umonting the partition if any.
-It also guesses the disk's name if you give an partition's name instead of entire disk device's name.
+It also guesses the disk's name if you gave a partition's name instead of entire disk device's name.

-Be carefull not to wipe the wrong device!
+BE CAREFULL not to wipe the wrong device!

 #### 02_install_yunohost.sh